-

 540 mins

-GTEN will partner with the SPE and CHWG on a one-day technical training event in the Delta Hotel in downtown Calgary on Oct 9.
-This course covers basic equipment design details, plant examples, hydrogen and CCS integration, providing networking opportunities and Professional Development education credits.
+GTEN will partner with the SPE and the Canadian Hydrogen Working Group on a one-day technical training event in the Delta Hotel in downtown Calgary on Oct 9.
+This course covers basic equipment designs with plant examples, as below;

 The ‘Gas Turbines for Energy Network’ (GTEN, former IAGT) group has been active for 50 years, dealing with technical outreach, plant tours and networking among about 20 companies that provide gas turbine system equipment and maintenance services across North America.